How to Make an Eisenhower Matrix Template in Excel (With Easy Steps)

 So, in the first step, we will create the data section.
 Then, in the second step, we will create the Eisenhower box.

-• To begin with, make a chart in cell range (H4:J13).
+• Make a chart in cell range (H4:J13).
 Use the headings like the following image.

-• In addition, we can enter the name of our tasks also in the Tasks column.
+• Enter the name of the tasks in the Tasks column.

 Create Data Section of Eisenhower Matrix Template